RAARUP ADVENTURES

 • Moose Viewing Trail : Located 22 miles north of Grand Marais, this easy 1 mile loop leads you to a wildlife viewing platform.
 We didn’t see any wildlife here ourselves, but there’s always a chance!

-• Honeymoon Bluff : One of our favorite hikes we did on our recent trip, all we can say is we’ve never seen Minnesota from a view like this!
+• Honeymoon Bluff : One of our favorite hikes in Minnesota!
 This hike is a 1.5 mile loop and although we thought it was pretty easy, the stairs during the first half of the hike designate it as “difficult.”
-The views are worth it though!
 Located about 27 miles north of Grand Marais.

 • Gunflint High Cliffs : Located about 44 miles north of Grand Marais, you’ll park in the Gunflint Northwoods Outfitters lot.
-You can stop in the lodge for directions to the trailhead, which is about a 1.5 mile hike out and back hike to some incredible views overlooking Gunflint Lake and even Canada!
+You can stop in the lodge for directions to the trailhead, which is about a 1.5 mile hike out and back hike to some incredible views overlooking Gunflint Lake and on a clear day you can even see Canada!

 • Centennial Loop : This 3.3 mile loop is considered moderate and brings you to the Paulsen Mine.
 Tyler liked this hike but said it was pretty steep and rocky - but the views were beautiful.
 Located about 48 miles north of Grand Marais.